w3c/secure-payment-confirmation/scope.md

 * A few days later during checkout on the same merchant site, Alice is prompted to confirm a transaction with the same instrument by using the enrolled authenticator.

 ### Authentication different merchant

 3) Having enrolled an authenticator previously (either out-of-band or during a transaction on any merchant site), Alice is shopping on an unrelated merchant site.
+* During checkout, Alice selects the same instrument and is prompted to authenticate by using the enrolled authenticator.

+### Authentication with out-of-band authenticator

+* While mobile banking, Alice enrolls the authenticator in her phone to be used with all her credit cards issued by this bank.
+* While shopping on a desktop browser, Alice initiates a checkout.
+* She receives a push notification on her phone to authenticate with that device for the transaction.
+* Upon successful authentication, the checkout experience on her desktop successfully completes.

+3) Having enrolled an authenticator previously (either out-of-band or during a transaction on any merchant site), Alice is shopping on an unrelated merchant site.